DecentralizedAmateurPagingNetwork/Web/README.md

 1. Update your local repository: `git fetch`
 2. Run through step 2 of the installation process
+	* Again you should use the [latest tag](https://github.com/DecentralizedAmateurPagingNetwork/Web/releases)
 3. Run through steps 8. to 11. of the installation process
 4. Done!